jumpnow/jumpnowtek-site/_posts/2015-07-18-Beaglebone-Black-U-Boot-Notes.md

 *saveenv* wrote ~4k of data to the second mmcblkboot partition starting at address `0x20000`.

-So the questions I'm curious about
+So the next questions are

 1. Why the second mmcblkboot partition and not the first?
 2. Why start at `0x20000` and not zero?